Staff

 Justin ThompsonExecutive Director

-Justin spent much of his childhood and youth exploring the foothills of southern Alberta, including his family’s ranchland west of Pincher Creek.
-This clearly influenced his decision to pursue a B.Sc. in Biology and a Masters in Public Administration, with an eye to influencing a change in environmental practices.
+Justin spent much of his childhood and youth in the foothills of southern Alberta, including time spent working on his family’s ranch near Pincher Creek.
+This connection to the land influenced his decision to pursue a B.Sc. in Biology and a Masters in Public Policy, with an interest in shaping and implementing better environmental policy and practices.

-Justin got to know SALTS when he started looking for options to preserve wildlife habitat and watersheds on his own land.
-Justin, his family, and several of their neighbours ended up doing conservation easements with SALTS.
-His positive experience with SALTS and his passion for preserving Alberta’s natural landscapes led to him working full time on private land conservation.
+Justin got to know SALTS when he started looking for options to preserve the agricultural values, wildlife habitat, and watersheds on his family’s ranch land.
+Justin and several of their neighbours ended up doing conservation easements with SALTS.
+His positive experience with SALTS and his passion for preserving Alberta’s natural landscapes led to him working full-time on private land conservation.
+Justin has been the ED of SALTS for over a decade.

-Prior to SALTS, Justin had a varied career in wildlife conservation, renewable energy development, and his own home-building business focused on energy efficient homes.
-He also continues to run a small cow/calf operation on his land in partnership with a local rancher.
-This combination of experiences is helpful in his role as he directs and implements the work of the organization.
+Prior to SALTS, Justin had a varied career in wildlife conservation, the electricity industry and his own home-building business.
+He continues to run a small cow/calf operation on his land in partnership with his family near Pincher Creek.
+Justin’s unique combination of business, non-profit, and agricultural experience is helpful in his role as he directs and implements the work of SALTS.

-Justin spends much of his free time with his wife and two young boys on their land in the foothills or playing in the mountains.
+Justin likes to spend his free time with his wife and two teenage boys on their land in the foothills hiking, fishing, hunting, fixing fences and dealing with weeds.

 Carey Donkervoort